 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-There is a brick built chimney stack.
-This incorporates metal flashings.
+The chimney stack is of pointed brickwork construction having metal flashings.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is pitched and clad in concrete tiles with a tiled ridge.
+The roof is of pitched design clad with tiles having tiled ridging.
+The roof space is accessed via a ceiling hatch in the hallway.
+The roof is timber framed.